poshul/assignment-tool/README.md

    provided.
 Otherwise, the `pdflatex` binary provided by the `PATH` environment will be invoked.

+## Example

+Assuming you have cloned the repository, you have installed `assignment-tool` and your current working directory is the [examples](/examples) folder, you can invoke

+    assignment-tool ExampleSheet.xlsx template.tex 'Max Mustermann' 1

+to generate three PDF files, one for each example participant listed in the Excel Sheet.

 ## Excel File Specification

 The Excel file read by the two has to contain at least the following three sheets: